Online Teacher Professional Development

 Teaching Extreme Weather (4-Week Course)

-This four-week course provides K-12 science teachers with an opportunity to explore the driving forces behind extreme weather events occurring where they live, and the relationship to climate change.
+This four-week course provides K-12 educators who teach science with an opportunity to explore the driving forces behind extreme weather events occurring where they live, and the relationship to climate change.
 Participants create lessons aligned to Next Generation and State Standards.

 Teaching Climate Justice (4-Week Course)